Simone Weil: Early life

 Weil was distressed by her father having to leave home for several years after being drafted to serve in the First World War.
 Eva Fogelman, Robert Coles and several other scholars believe that this experience may have contributed to the exceptionally strong altruism which Weil displayed throughout her life.
+For example, a young Weil sent her share of sugar and chocolate to soldiers fighting at the front.
+When Weil was 10 she joined striking workers chanting L'Internationale marching on the street below her apartment.
+When visiting a resort with her family and learning of the wages of the workers she encouraged the workers to unionize.

 From her childhood home, Weil acquired an obsession with cleanliness; in her later life she would sometimes speak of her "disgustingness" and think that others would see her this way, even though in her youth she had been considered highly attractive.
 Weil was generally highly affectionate, but she almost always avoided any form of physical contact, even with female friends.

-According to her friend and biographer, Simone Pétrement, Weil decided early in life that she would need to adopt masculine qualities and sacrifice opportunities for love affairs in order to fully pursue her vocation to improve social conditions for the disadvantaged.
+Weil's mother stated that her daughter much preferred boys to girls and that she always did her best to teach her daughter what she believed were masculine virtues.
+According to her friend and biographer, the philosopher Simone Pétrement, Weil decided early in life that she would need to adopt masculine qualities and sacrifice opportunities for love affairs in order to fully pursue her vocation to improve social conditions for the disadvantaged.
 From her late teenage years, Weil would generally disguise her "fragile beauty" by adopting a masculine appearance, hardly ever using makeup and often wearing men's clothes.

-Intellectual life

-Weil was a precocious student, proficient in Ancient Greek by age 12.
-She later learned Sanskrit so that she could read the Bhagavad Gita in the original.
-Like the Renaissance thinker Pico della Mirandola, her interests in other religions were universal, and she attempted to understand each religious tradition as an expression of transcendent wisdom.

-As a teenager, Weil studied at the Lycée Henri IV under the tutelage of her admired teacher Émile Chartier, more commonly known as "Alain".
-Her first attempt at the entrance examination for the École Normale Supérieure in June 1927 ended in failure, due to her low marks in history.
-In 1928 she was successful in gaining admission.
-She finished first in the exam for the certificate of "General Philosophy and Logic"; Simone de Beauvoir finished second.
-During these years, Weil attracted much attention with her radical opinions.
-She was called the "Red virgin", and even "The Martian" by her admired mentor.
+Both Weil's parents referred to her as "our son number two", at the request of Weil and in letters to her parents while a student, she used the masculine form of French participles and signed her name the masculine "Simon".